-Engine features and technologies MIM chapter or section If contracted, iCER diesel Tier III mode ^{a)} is available for this engine (see Figure 1-2, 🗎 1-8).
+Engine features and technologies MIM section The VCR technology ^{a)} is available for this engine.
+1.3 If contracted, iCER diesel Tier III mode ^{a)} is available for this engine (see Figure 1-2, 🗎 1-8).
 1.3 In gas mode, low-load engine operation is possible.
-1.3.1 If contracted, Fuel Sharing Mode ^{a)} (FSM) is available for this engine (see Fuel Sharing Mode, 🖹 1-15).
-1.3.3 Improved engine performance with reduced environmental footprint is made possible through the Intelligent Control by Exhaust Recycling (iCER) system in gas mode.
+1.3.1 If contracted, the option of an iCER on-engine system is available.
+1.3.1 If contracted, Fuel Sharing Mode ^{a)} (FSM) is available for this engine (see Fuel Sharing Mode, 🗎 1-14).
+1.3.3 Improved engine performance with reduced environmental footprint is made possible through the Intelligent Control by Exhaust Recycling (iCER) system.
 Table 1-3, 1-4 provides a summary of the iCER system features and components.
 4.2 Efficiently cooled piston crown is made possible by jet-shaker cooling.
 4.5.2 A high-efficiency cylinder lubrication with optimised cylinder Lubricating Oil (LO) consumption is available and made possible by the Pulse Lubricating System (PLS).
-4.5.5 The engine has a low-pressure gas admission.
-This is made possible through unique cylinder liners.
+4.5.5 The engine has a low-pressure gas admission that is made possible through unique cylinder liners.
 4.6.2 Effective gas pressure handling is made possible by the Integrated Gas Pressure Regulation (iGPR) unit.
-4.6.6 The whole engine can be controlled and operated electronically is made possible by the Flex system (see The Flex system, 1-13).
+4.6.6 The whole engine can be controlled and operated electronically that is made possible by the Flex system (see The Flex system, 1-12).
 5 Standard data collection and monitoring system is known as the WinGD Integrated Digital Expert (WiDE).
-5.7 An engine integrated second order longitudinal vibration compensator is available and known as the Integrated ELectrical BAlancer (iELBA).
+5.7 An engine integrated second order longitudinal vibration compensator is available and is known as the Integrated ELectrical BAlancer (iELBA).
 6.1.2 If contracted and if there is a twin-engine installation, the Synchro-Phasing System ^{a)} (SPS) is available.
 6.8.2 a) It is an available option in addition to the chosen engine configuration, and not included in the standard configuration.
 It needs to be contracted.